Here be dragons!

 Just ten miles from Wantley lies a plot of land at Totley purchased by John Ruskin in 1875 to be the base of his Guild of St George – a social and environmental movement inspired by his lifelong fascination with dragons and chivalry.
 For Ruskin, the dragon represented the damage and injustice created by industrialisation, which his Guild would challenge by providing places where urban workers could grow food and appreciate the countryside.

-Ruskin’s original vision for the Guild shows what an influence it was on the formation of the ‘Council for the Preservation of Rural England’ fifty years later: ‘St George’s arrangements are to take the hills and streams and fields that God has made for us [and] to keep them lovely, pure and orderly’.
+Ruskin’s original vision for the Guild shows what an influence it was on the formation of the ‘Council for the Preservation of Rural England’ fifty years later: ‘St George’s arrangements are to take the hills and streams and fields that God has made for us – to keep them lovely, pure and orderly as we can’.

-Ruskin based the Guild’s emblem on Carpaccio’s 1502 painting of St George slaying the dragon – a painting that also inspired this postcard produced for our 1928 Save the Countryside campaign.
-Here, St George represents CPRE’s fledgling movement for the defence of the countryside – from a dragon symbolising commercial greed in the form of speculative development, intrusive advertising and wasteful litter.
+The Guild’s emblem, designed by Ruskin based on Carpaccio’s 1502 painting of St George slaying the dragon, was even borrowed for CPRE’s Save the Countryside campaign of 1928.
+In this postcard, St George represents CPRE’s fledgling movement for the defence of the countryside from a dragon symbolising commercial greed – also represented here in the form of speculative development, intrusive advertising and wasteful litter.

-It’s clear that the mythology of St George and the dragon will continue to endure for as long as it resonates with the causes of the day.
+It’s clear that the mythology of England’s dragons will continue to endure in our imaginations and resonate with the issues of the day.
 As for the incredible locations that bring these stories to life, we salute the work of the organisations, volunteers and landowners who help to maintain and promote this rich landscape heritage.
-With so many legends to investigate, now’s the perfect time to plan a future dragon hunting adventure!

 A version of this article was originally published in CPRE’s award-winning magazine, Countryside Voices.
 You’ll have Countryside Voices sent to your door three times a year, as well as access to other benefits including discounts on attraction visits and countryside kit from major high street stores, when you join as a CPRE member.
 Join us now.